oceanbase-devhub/ai-workshop-2024/README.md

 vi .env
 ```

-The content of `.env.example` is as follows, you only need to update the `API_KEY` with the value you get from the Bailian dashboard if you are following the workshop steps which will take LLMs from Tongyi Qwen.
-The other values can be kept as default values.
+The content of `.env.example` is as follows, you only need to update the `API_KEY` and `OPENAI_EMBEDDING_API_KEY` with the value you get from the Bailian dashboard if you are following the workshop steps which will take LLMs from Tongyi Qwen.
+If you are using the OB Cloud instance, update the database-related environment variables accordingly.
+After updating the `.env` file, save and exit the editor.

 ```bash
 API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx # Fill your API Key